TikTok’s Towa Bird is the rare gem of the music industry

 Meet Towa Bird, the TikTok star that's soon to be on your radar.
 Don't be fooled, though—socials are just her side hustle; a way to continue making music while the UK remains under lockdown.
 Far from a novice to the music scene, Towa is an incredibly talented musician in her own right—a London-based music student by day and low-key rock star by night.

-When Towa Bird is not on TikTok, she's the resident guitarist for the electro-rock band Cassyette.
+When she's not on TikTok, she keeps things pretty low-key.
 That said, with nearly 300,000 followers on the app, it's safe to say she's made somewhat of a name for herself.

 Watching the content across all of her socials is predictably enjoyable, and it's all down to her foolproof formula–who doesn't love watching a well-dressed woman shred?